habitat-sh/core-packages/README.md

 The repository leverages knowledge from various sources, including the Linux From Scratch (LFS) project and Nix, and tailors it to suit Habitat's packaging system.

 There exist numerous LFS project variants tailored for different platforms and versions.
-This repository primarily adheres to the instructions [found here](https://clfs.org/~kb0iic/lfs-systemd/index.html).
+This repository primarily adheres to the instructions [found here](https://www.linuxfromscratch.org/lfs/view/stable-systemd/).
+As this link continuously updates to reflect the most recent version, please refer to the [LFS](LFS) file for the version currently used by the package.

 ## Compilation Process